vifreefly/procsd/README.md

 * `--dir` - application's working directory, default is current _$PWD_ env variable
 * `--path` - $PATH to include to the each service.
 Default is current _$PATH_ env variable
 * `--add-to-sudoers` - if option present, procsd will create sudoers rule file `/etc/sudoers.d/app_name` which allow to start/stop/restart app services without a password prompt (passwordless sudo).
-* `--or-restart` - if option present and servides already created, procsd will skip creation and instead call `restart` command
+* `--or-restart` - if option provided and services already created, procsd will skip creation and call instead `restart` command.
+Otherwise (if services are not present), they will be created and (in additional) started.

 ### Start application